 - PAS 6667 Clinical Rotation VII: Supervised clinical practicum in primary care or specialty care in medical practice settings.
 May also include assignments and objective examinations. - PAS 6668 Clinical Rotation VIII: Supervised clinical practicum in primary care or specialty care in medical practice settings.
 May also include assignments and objective examinations. - PAS 6673 Capstone Assessment III: PA students will be evaluated in this third capstone course to ensure that each student is prepared to enter clinical practice.
 Student assessment in this course will be summative in nature and involve multiple approaches.
 Evaluation instruments will incorporate both didactic and clinical components and assess the student's knowledge, interpersonal skills, patient care skills, and professionalism.
-Students are required to pass a series of multiplechoice objective examinations (PAEA End of Rotation Exams, End of Curricular Exam, or similar exams) and Objective Structured Clinical Examinations (OSCE).
-Students will also complete the PACKRAT II in this course and attend a PANCE preparation course.
+Students are required to pass a series of multiple-choice objective examinations (PAEA End of Rotation Exams, End of Curricular Exam, or similar exams) and Objective Structured Clinical Examinations (OSCE).
+Students will also complete the PACKRAT II in this course and attend a PANCE preparation course. - PAS 6689 Graduate Special Topics: PANCE Prep: Special topics in specific areas of physician assistant studies which may include didactic and/or clinical studies.
+May be repeated up to 14 credits.